filetrust/glasswall-engineering-site/docs/guides/aws-fargate-container-deployment.md

 # Deploy to Fargate
 ## Create an ECS Cluster

-To create a cluster, the only requirement is a uniquue name.
+To create a cluster, the only requirement is a unique name.
 ```
 aws ecs create-cluster --cluster-name icap-pilot-cluster
 ```